What Do You Need To Stay Safe While Camping?

 An emergency can arise at any time on a hike, and preparation is the key to getting out of many wilderness situations safely.

-Whether it’s a scraped knee, an unexpected rainstorm, a wild animal approaching or getting lost on the trails, here are some backpacking essentials to bring along to ensure the safety of yourself and others.
+Whether it’s a scraped knee, bad chafing while hiking, an unexpected rainstorm, or a wild animal approaching or getting lost on the trails, here are some backpacking essentials to bring along to ensure the safety of yourself and others.

 Essential Orientation and Navigation Supplies

 Getting lost can quickly escalate into cause for concern, making navigation and orientation tools a must for backpackers.
 Topographic maps, GPS systems and a compass can be a hiker’s best friends in such situations.
 While GPS apps may be useful, but don’t rely solely on the technology functioning properly in the wilderness.
 Of course, knowing how to properly use a compass and having one handy can also be a lifesaver for reading those maps and getting oriented with positioning.

 Hikers can build a customized first aid kit or buy one pre-assembled.
 Unless some serious backcountry outings are planned a basic kit should do, so long as it contains: